Sunrise service

-Sunrise service is a worship service on Easter Sunday practiced by some Christian denominations, such as the Moravian Church.

-The sunrise service takes place outdoors, sometimes in a park, and the attendees are seated on outdoor chairs or benches.
+Sunrise service is a worship service specifically on Easter Sunday practiced by some Christian denominations, such as the Moravian Church.
+The sunrise service may take place in the church or outdoors, sometimes in a park, and the attendees are seated on outdoor chairs or benches, or else they stand throughout.

-In the Roman Catholic, Eastern Orthodox, Lutheran, Methodist, Anglican, and Reformed churches, this ordinarily takes the form of the Easter Vigil, which can begin in the late evening of Holy Saturday or the early morning of Easter Sunday.
+Certain congregations of the Methodist, Reformed, and United Protestant traditions observe Easter sunrise services, while others may hold an Easter Vigil service.
+In the Roman Catholic, Eastern Orthodox, Lutheran, and Anglican churches, this ordinarily takes the form of the Easter Vigil, which can begin in the late evening of Holy Saturday or the early morning of Easter Sunday.